rohansinha16/Watson/README.md

 5) type the following:
   >`$ mvn compile`
   >`$ mvn test`
-If done correctly, for each index in the index folder (a total of six), a test will run that calculates the precision at 1 (P@1) and mean reciprocal rank (MMR) using four scoring methods:
+<p>If done correctly, for each index in the index folder (a total of six), a test will run that calculates the precision at 1 (P@1) and mean reciprocal rank (MMR) using four scoring methods:</p>
 	* Vector Space Model and tf/idf (default)
-	* Boolean Model</p>
+	* Boolean Model
-	* BM25 Model</p>
+	* BM25 Model
 	* Jelinek Mercer Model (post due date edit: with 0.5 smoothing value)

 6) Optionally you can run a single test with the following command:
 >`$ mvn -Dtest=<TestName> test`
-The test names are Test<Capitalized Index Name>, where the index names can be found at the end of the “Indexing and Retrieval” section, along with comments about their different properties.
-To test the none or lemmaNoTpl indices, the following commands would be used:
+<p>The test names are Test<Capitalized Index Name>, where the index names can be found at the end of the “Indexing and Retrieval” section, along with comments about their different properties.
+To test the none or lemmaNoTpl indices, the following commands would be used:</p>
 >`$ mvn -Dtest=TestNone test`
 >`$ mvn -Dtest=TestLemmaNoTpl test`